Skip to main content

 Field work is in full swing as Fellows begin developing relationships with key stakeholders, including community partners.
 By the end of Fall quarter, Fellows are able to draft a full project proposal, collect feedback from stakeholders, and present a working proposal to community partners and CGJ staff.

-Winter: Project Progression
+Winter: Advancing Your Project

 10 weeks